 According to a 2012 US Pet Ownership & Demographics Sourcebook report, 36.5% of American households own at least one dog.
 That calculates to nearly 10,000 dog owners in the City of Fitchburg.
 In 2015, 1,328 dog licenses were issued by the City of Fitchburg.

-There will be some annual maintenance costs – a few mowings per year, restocking waste bags, snow removal, etc., but that cost is expected to be very small (a small fraction of a single staff person’s time).
+Some ongoing annual maintenance costs are expected, including: a few mowings per year, restocking waste bags, snow removal, trash removal, etc., but that cost is expected to be very small (a small fraction of a single staff person’s time).

-The site has yet to be selected.
 Dog parks tend to be at least 10 acres, while dog exercise areas are anywhere from 1/2 acre to 6-7 acres.
-Based on input, Fitchburg residents want a nearby option for stopping by a couple times during the weekdays.
+Based on input, Fitchburg residents wanted a nearby option for stopping by a couple times during the weekdays.
 Many current city parks are smaller than five acres and are great parks that are well utilized and appreciated.
 While a bigger Dog Park would be nice, central location and accessibility are bigger factors.